-The dependent variable is the estimated non-durable expenditure time series, separately for households below and above the median of the average household expenditure before November 2016, after controlling for household wealth controls and household fixed effects.
+In panel A, the dependent variable is the estimated non-durable expenditure time series, separately for formal and informal occupations, after controlling for household wealth controls and household fixed effects.
 In column 1, the series is estimated for the non-durable expenditure and in the second column, the series is estimated for log of non-durable expenditure.
-The table shows the coefficient of the interaction of above median expenditure dummy and post October 2016 dummy variable in the time series regression.
-Other controls in the time series regression include above median expenditure dummy, post October 2016 dummy, calendar month dummies to account for seasonality, linear time trend, a dummy for months before April 2016 and a dummy for months after April 2017 to estimate the coefficient from a window around demonetization and interactions of the above median expenditure dummy with the time trend and time dummy variables
+The table shows the coefficient of the interaction of formal occupation dummy and post October 2016 dummy variable in the time series regression.
+Other controls in the time series regression include formal occupation dummy, post October 2016 dummy, calendar month dummies to account for seasonality, linear time trend, a dummy for months before April 2016 and a dummy for months after April 2017 and interactions of the formal occupation dummy with the time trend and time dummy variables.
+Similarly, Panel B shows the coefficient of Post dummy and Above median expenditure households based on pre-demonetization expenditure.